tymyrddin/purple/source/docs/continuity/monday-morning.md

 Continuity plans most likely focus on the event.
 The event is the easier part.
 The harder work begins the morning after, when the technology is back, the adrenaline has drained, and an organisation is left with the consequences.
-Assume that is monday.
+Assume that is Monday.

 ## The day the plan stops covering